Kashi Singh Airy

 Kashi Singh Airy (Hindi: काशी सिंह ऐरी; born 1 June 1953) is the leader and founding member of Uttarakhand Kranti Dal and a former member of the Uttar Pradesh Legislative Assembly and Uttarakhand Legislative Assembly.
 He founded the party in 1979 along with Bipin Chandra Tripathi, D. D. Pant and Indramani Badoni.

 Early life

 Kashi Singh Airy was born on 1 June 1953, in Panthagaon village in Dharchula, Pithoragarh to Kehar Singh and mother Sunita Devi.
 He had his primary and secondary education at Baluwakot.
 He passed his intermediate education from GIC Narayan Nagar, Didihat and went to Pithoragarh for graduation, start student leadership, in 1973 he was elected vice president of student union GPGC Pithoragarh.
-After completing BSc he went to Nainital to pursue higher studies where he completed his post-graduation in M.Sc.
-(Botany) and M.A.
-(Social Science) {Gold medal} from Kumaon University, and received LLB From Lucknow, Uttar Pradesh.
+After completing BSc he went to Nainital to pursue higher studies where he completed his post-graduation in M.Sc. in Botany in 1976 and M.A. in Social Science (Gold medal) from Kumaon University, and LL.B in 1988 from Lucknow University.